 Once you do your search you can see the programs based on your search criteria.
 Select the program you want to see.
 A new screen will open up which will show you the basic information on the programs.
 Beside the Basic Information tab, you will see other tabs with valuable information.
 Important, right under the tabs area, you will see a caption that reads “Last Updated:”.
 This will let you know when the information was last revised.
 From my experience though, it is not always up to date, so check multiple sources.
 Here you can also add the program to your dashboard or to the comparison tab.

 From the information here I created an excel document with the name of the programs that I was interested in.
+You can now get access to the guide HERE.
 I sat down with my husband and we decided on which states we could see ourselves living in.
 From there I started getting information on EVERY program in that state.
 Later on, I would refine this list based on other criteria, more on this on a future post.
 Once I had the names, I decided which information was important to me.
 I narrowed it down to: positions, research options, academic/community/combined, and USMLE requirements.

 In the end, FREIDA was a GREAT place to start looking into programs, areas, requirements and other things that would come in handy later when deciding where to apply.
 The best part is that it is easy to navigate, and you don’t need to expend much time.
 Careful with saving too many programs to your dashboard.
 It will slow down the loading process and freeze the page.
 Hopefully they’ve fixed this (let me know in the comments below)!